SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 5. **The sacrament of *extreme unction or last anointing*** (Jas 5:14-16)
     - equips the soul for the final conflict with death and prepares the recipient for the beatific vision of God.
 This sacrament “gives the grace of a good death, consolation in that depression which comes to so many because of the memory of their sins, and pardon for all sins not yet forgiven in confession.”

+---

 <a name="lutheran" href="#contents" style="font-style:Italic;font-size:2.1em;">III.
 Lutheran Theology</a>

-Still debating if I should call this Melancthonism instead of Lutheranism, since what Lutherans believe today [deviated from Luther, and Augustinian monk, who taught the Augustinian view of predestination.](https://youtu.be/--fafICBts8?t=983).
+Still debating if I should call this Melancthonism instead of Lutheranism, since Lutherans [deviated from Luther, an Augustinian monk, who taught the Augustinian view of predestination.](https://youtu.be/--fafICBts8?t=983).
 Mostly [Monergistic](https://carm.org/dictionary/monergism/) from what I can tell.

 <span style="font-style:Italic;font-size:1.6em;">Theologians</span>